House sitting guide for home and pet owners 2023

 - Include a photo of yourselves too.

-- Decide which image you will use as your primary picture – the one that house sitters see first.
+- Decide which image to use as your primary picture - the first one seen.

-- Look at several other listings that appeal to you and observe what others ask for from their potential sitters.
+- Look at other listings to see what others put in their advertisements.

-When outlining your requirements be as thorough and specific as possible.
+When defining your requirements be as thorough and specific as possible.
 Describe your pets honestly, making sure you detail any possible challenges a sitter might have:

 - Do your pets need special attention?